nya3jp/tast/docs/using_uidetection.md

 That being said, it does not have access to UI elements in containers or VMs (like VDI and Crostini).
-To close the automation gap for these apps, we introduce another UI automation library [uidetection] that does not reply on the accessibility tree. [uidetection] makes use of computer vision techniques and is able to detect UI elements from the screen directly.
+To close the automation gap for these apps, we introduce another UI automation library [uidetection] that does not rely on the accessibility tree. [uidetection] makes use of computer vision techniques and is able to detect UI elements from the screen directly.